bsratcodes/bsratcodes/README.md

 ---

 ## 👨‍💻 About Me

-I'm **Bsrat**, a full-stack developer based in **Mekelle, Tigray, Ethiopia**, building modern, performant applications with a strong focus on **clean architecture**, **scalable APIs**, and **developer experience**.
-I love learning new technologies and contributing to projects that make a difference.
+I'm Bsrat Wellerufael, a passionate and results-driven Full-Stack Software Engineer.
+I specialize in designing and developing modern, high-performance web applications with a strong emphasis on clean architecture, scalable APIs, and exceptional developer experience.

+With a solid background in both frontend and backend technologies, I build solutions that are not only functional but also intuitive and user-focused.
+My projects often involve real-world problem solving — from automating business processes to scraping and comparing prices for local Ethiopian marketplaces.

+I thrive in fast-paced, collaborative environments, and I’m constantly looking for ways to push boundaries by experimenting with new tools and technologies.

+🔍 Current Focus:
-🧠 Currently diving deeper into **DevOps** — mastering Docker, CI/CD pipelines, and container orchestration with Kubernetes.
+I'm diving deeper into the world of DevOps — mastering tools and practices like:

+🐳 Docker for containerization

+🔁 CI/CD pipelines for automated deployment

+☸️ Kubernetes for orchestration and scaling microservices

+💡 What drives me:
+I'm driven by a desire to create impactful, accessible software that empowers users and communities — especially in the context of Ethiopia and emerging markets.
 ---

 ## 🛠️ Tech Stack